Jinx (League of Legends): Arcane

 Arcane reveals that Jinx was originally named Powder.
 She and her older sister Vi were orphaned following the repressed undercity's failed uprising against the utopian city of Piltover, after which they were taken in by Vander, the leader of the rebellion.

-At the start of the first season, Powder and Vi rob Jayce Talis' penthouse in Piltover, and Powder steals a set of arcane crystals and accidentally causes an explosion.
-The sisters escape but the enforcers of Piltover pursue them to the undercity.
+At the start of the first season, Powder and Vi steal a set of arcane crystals from Jayce Talis, and Powder accidentally causes an explosion.
+The sisters escape, but the enforcers of Piltover pursue them to the undercity.
 Vander turns himself in to protect them only to be taken by Silco, his former brother-in-arms.
-Powder follows Vi and her foster brothers, Mylo and Claggor, when they leave to rescue Vander and, attempting to help them fend off Silco's forces, uses the stolen crystals to cause a massive explosion that results in the deaths of Vander, Mylo, and Claggor.
-In her grief, Vi hits Powder and calls her a "jinx" before walking away.
-Believing herself to be abandoned, Powder seeks comfort in Silco's arms.
+Powder attempts to help Vi and her foster brothers, Mylo and Claggor, rescue Vander and uses the stolen crystals to cause a massive explosion that results in the deaths of Vander, Mylo, and Claggor.
+In her grief, Vi calls Powder a "jinx" and leaves, causing Powder to seek comfort in Silco's arms.

 Years later, a teenage Powder goes by the name Jinx, having been raised by Silco, who has taken control of the undercity and renamed it Zaun.
 Jinx steals an arcane "Hextech" gemstone from Jayce for Silco, killing six enforcers in the process and prompting rookie enforcer Caitlyn Kiramman to recruit Vi, who has been imprisoned for years, to help track Jinx down.
 Jinx turns on Vi upon realizing that she is working with Caitlyn, and is grievously wounded during an encounter with Ekko, her former childhood friend and the leader of insurgents known as the Firelights.
 Silco brings Jinx to Singed, who injects her with the chemical stimulant "Shimmer" to heal her injuries.
 Jinx hallucinates Vi and Caitlyn inflicting her pain so she kidnaps them both.
 She abducts Silco as well upon overhearing him lament choosing between Zaun's independence and her as part of an ultimatum offered to him by Jayce.
 Jinx forces Vi to choose between Caitlyn and herself.
 Both Vi and Silco appeal to Jinx, causing her to suffer a panic attack.
 Silco breaks free and almost shoots Vi before Jinx, in a psychotic fit, guns him down.
 In his final moments, Silco reaffirms he never would have betrayed Jinx and comforts her by telling her that she is "perfect".
 Jinx, having weaponized the gemstone to power a rocket launcher, fires at the Piltover council just as they approve to grant Zaun its independence.